jmchilton/writing/gcc2017slides/biocontainers.md

 ---

-## We didn't forget about HPC - we made packages more robust for HPC cluster as we also integrated HPC friendly containerization.
+## We didn't forget about HPC - we made packages more robust for HPC clusters as we also integrated HPC friendly containerization techonology.

 ---